dbbs-lab/cerebellar-models/docs/configurations/mouse/nest.rst

 The synaptic parameters used for the `canonical circuit` corresponds to the one listed in Table B of supplementary document 1 in Geminiani et al. (2024) [#geminiani_2024]_.
 The receptor id corresponds to the postsynaptic receptor used for the connection (see table :ref:`table-receptor`).
-However, it is currently unclear how these parameters were optimized, or which features were targeted:

 .. csv-table:: Presynaptic parameters
    :header-rows: 1